-Siu Wun (Tony) Cheung is a postdoctoral research scientist in the Center for Applied Scientific Computing at Lawrence Livermore National Laboratory.
-He is a member of the reduced order modeling team which contributes to libROM.
+Siu Wun (Tony) Cheung is a computational scientist in the Center for Applied Scientific Computing at Lawrence Livermore National Laboratory.
+He is a member of the reduced order modeling team who contribute to libROM.
 He obtained his doctoral degree in mathematics from Texas A&M University in 2020, under the direction of Prof. Yalchin Efendiev.
 His broad research area is in computational mathematics and scientific computing.
-His research interests include reduced order modeling, multiscale finite element methods, discontinuous Galerkin methods, and scientific machine learning.
+His research interests include reduced order modeling, scientific machine learning, multiscale finite element methods, and discontinuous Galerkin methods.

 - Dylan Matthew Copeland, Siu Wun Cheung, Kevin Huynh, and Youngsoo Choi.

 Computer Methods in Applied Mechanics and Engineering, 388 (2022), 114259.

 - Siu Wun Cheung, Eric T. Chung, Yalchin Efendiev, and Wing Tat Leung.

 Explicit and energy-conserving constraint energy minimizing generalized multiscale discontinuous Galerkin method for wave propagation in heterogeneous media.